 Russia, Serbia, Switzerland, San Marino, Turkey, Ukraine;

-Free Trade Agreements (FTA) of Russia: ASEAN, European Union, Andean Community, Armenia, Belarus, Azerbaijan, Georgia, Kyrgyzstan, Serbia, Moldova,
+Trade Agreements of Russia: the ASEAN, the EU, Andean Community, Armenia, Belarus, Azerbaijan, Georgia, Kyrgyzstan, Serbia, Moldova,

 Ukraine;